bioconda/bioconda-docs/source/index.rst

     the process repeats until all tests pass.

-    Our `build system`_, `bioconda-utils`, orchestrates the various building and testing steps on Azure Pipelines.
+    Our `build system`_, `bioconda-utils`, orchestrates the various building and testing steps on CI infrastructure like CircleCI, Azure Pipelines, and GitHub Actions.
 The output consists of both a `conda package`_ and a `Biocontainer`_ that can be inspected before merging the pull request.

 :circlednumber:`④` A repository of packages and a registry of containers